PowerShell/PSArm/README.md

 meaning it may make breaking changes as development continues.
 If a functionality is missing or seems to not work correctly, please open an issue!

+#### Note

+This project is unrelated to Project Bicep, Microsoft's announced standalone ARM DSL.

+## NDA

+This project is currently subject to NDA terms.
+Please do not publicly disclose information about it without authorization.

 ## Goals